intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

-Authenticated integrity protections on signalled data can help ensure that data received in a signal has not been modified by other parties, but both network elements and endpoints need to be careful in processing or responding to any signal.
+Authenticated integrity protections on signalled data can help ensure that data received in a signal has not been modified by other parties.
+Still, both network elements and endpoints need to be careful in processing or responding to any signal.
 Whether through bugs or attacks, the content of path signals can lead to unexpected behaviors or security vulnerabilities if not